 Adding Followers to Tasks in Asana

-You can add Followers to a task.
-A Follower is someone who is notified about the change in status or updates to the task through emails and Inbox alerts in Asana.
-When used properly with Comments, it becomes a powerful communication and management tools for your projects.
-You can add a Follower by clicking the (+) button in front of followers at the bottom of the task pane, beneath the comment box.
+You can add followers to a task.
+Asana notifies followers of a task about the change in status or updates to the task through emails and Inbox alerts.
+When used with comments, it becomes a powerful communication and management tool for your projects.
+You can add a Follower by clicking the (+) button in front of followers at the bottom of the task pane beneath the comment box.

 Adding Comments to Tasks

-If the reviewer fails to provide feedback in time, the project manager can see the comments history and will immediately know that the task is stuck because of the reviewer.
-When used well, Followers and Comments together provide a power tool for effective project management in Asana.
+If the reviewer does not provide feedback in time, the project manager can see the comments history and will immediately know that the task is waiting for review.
+When used well, followers and comments together provide a power tool for effective project management in Asana.

 Adding Sections to Projects in Asana

 If you have already added a task to your project and want to convert the task into a section, just add a colon (:) after the task name.
-The name of the task will now appear in Bold with a line under it indicating it is now a Section.
+The name of the task will now appear in Bold with a line under it, meaning it is now a Section.